mattdiamond/Recorderjs/README.md

     rec.stopRecording()

-**stopRecording** will cease capturing audio and disable the monitoring mic input stream.
+**stopRecording** will cease capturing audio and disable the monitoring and mic input stream.
 Subsequent calls to **startRecording** will require authorization to access the input stream again before adding to the current recording.

     rec.clear()

-This will clear the recording.
+This will clear the data buffers of any recorded data.

     rec.enableMonitoring()
     rec.disableMonitoring()

 This will enable and disable the live monitoring of your mic input.
+Headphones are recommended if enabling monitoring to avoid feedback noise.

     rec.getWavBlob( callback[, mimeType])